openstack-archive/sahara-specs/specs/kilo/edp-add-oozie-shell-action.rst

 We would need a new form for a Shell job type submission.
-The form should allow specification of a main script, supporting libs, configuration values, arguments, and environment variables (which are 100% analagous to params from the perspective of the UI)
+The form should allow specification of a main script, supporting libs, configuration values, arguments, and environment variables (which are 100% analogous to params from the perspective of the UI)

 Implementation